HubRise/website/content/apps/woocommerce/en/push-catalog.md

 You can also use the HubRise Catalog Manager to create or update your catalog, including the addition of ref codes.
 Catalog Manager is edited by HubRise and you can use it free of charge.
 For more information, see [Catalog Manager](/apps/catalog-manager/overview).

+For more information on HubRise catalogs, see [Catalogs](/docs/catalog).

+When you push your catalog, WooCommerce Bridge creates the products that do not yet exist in WooCommerce.
+It matches them using ref codes.
+It also updates the price of your WooCommerce products, if the **Update prices of existing products** checkbox is selected in the bridge **Configuration** page.
+WooCommerce Bridge does not delete products.

+For more information on HubRise catalogs, see [Catalogs](/docs/catalog).

 ## Manual Catalog Push {#manual-catalog-push}

 Once your catalog is populated on HubRise, you can push it manually to your WooCommerce store by following these steps.